Rolandxxx/Rolandxxx/README.md

 text-file you can find some explanation about the tool and what it is good for (so far only in German.
 Tell me if you need(!) an english version.)

 Any other questions, suggestions, ... ?
+You want the sourcecode?
 Don't hesitate to send a mail.

 CU
 Roland